nielsopp/lightcurve_periodicity/README.md

 * [nifty](http://wwwmpa.mpa-garching.mpg.de/ift/nifty/)
 * [matplotlib](http://matplotlib.org) (for final plotting purposes only)

-Once these are installed, they should run out-of-the box under python 2.6 and above.
+Once these are installed, they should run out-of-the box under python 2.7.

 ## Code pieces